 Article VI.
+Procedure for Title IX Cases

-Procedures for Charges, Educational Conferences and Hearings (Title IX Cases) Federal anti-discrimination laws articulated in Title IX of the Education Amendments of 1972 (20 U.S.C. §1681-1688) and federal regulations or guidelines require that institutions of higher education provide an equitable process for adjudicating cases of sexual misconduct, sexual violence and gender-based discrimination ("Title IX").
+Federal anti-discrimination laws articulated in Title IX of the Education Amendments of 1972 (20 U.S.C. §1681-1688) and federal regulations or guidelines require that institutions of higher education provide an equitable process for adjudicating cases of sexual misconduct, sexual violence and gender-based discrimination ("Title IX").
 As such, the University has established an alternative hearing procedure under this policy to address and adjudicate alleged sexual misconduct, sexual violence and gender-based discrimination violations where the charged student is a University student and the complainant is a University student or employee.

-When the University has received a Title IX complaint, the University's Title IX Coordinator will review the complaint to determine whether, assuming the allegations to be true, the Title IX Policy would be violated based on the allegations.
+When the University has received a Title IX complaint, the University's Title IX Coordinator or designee will review the complaint to determine whether, assuming the allegations to be true, the Title IX Policy would be violated based on the allegations.
 If the allegations would constitute a violation, the Title IX Coordinator will assign the case to a Title IX Investigator.
-The Investigator is a neutral fact-finder who, during the course of the investigation, typically conducts interviews with the complainant, the charged student, and any witnesses.
-At the conclusion of the investigation, if it is determined that there is sufficient cause to move forward with formal charges of misconduct against a student under this regulation, the Title IX Coordinator will notify the Dean of Student's Office.
+The Investigator is a neutral fact-finder who, during the course of the investigation, typically conducts interviews with the victim and/or complainant, the charged student, and any witnesses.
+At the conclusion of the investigation, if it is determined that there is sufficient cause to move forward with formal charges of misconduct against a student under this regulation, the Title IX Coordinator will notify the Dean of Students Office.

-- 1. Notice of Charges - a.
-The Dean of Students Office will notify the charged student via email of the allegations and charge(s). - a.
-The notice will include scheduling information for the Educational Conference.
-If the time or date of the Educational Conference is not convenient to the charged student, the charged student must notify the Dean of Students Office within two business days to reschedule.
+1. Notice of Charges

+- a.
+The Dean of Students Office will notify the charged student via email of the allegations and charges. - b.
+The notice will include scheduling information for the Educational Conference.-If the time or date of the Educational Conference is not convenient to the charged student, the charged student must notify the Dean of Students Office within two business days of the date of the notice to reschedule.